DenSinH/master-chef/README.md

     - In the permissions tab for "Contents", select "Read & Write".
 - `INSTAGRAM_USER` / `INSTAGRAM_PASS` should just be Instagram credentials for an account that may be used for the cookbook (**This includes posting pictures as admin**).
 - `OPENAI_API_KEY`: This is just your OpenAI access token that you get when you have an OpenAI account.
 Make sure you have funds on there.
-- `IMGUR_...`: For these, we need to set up an ImGur account with credentials to post to an album in this account.
-You may follow [this documentation](https://api.imgur.com/oauth2) on the Imgur API.
+- `MINIO_...`: For these, we need to set up a Minio CDN.
+It should be fairly easy to replace everything with a different S3-compatible CDN.
+For setting this up, see
-  - I think `IMGUR_ALBUM_ID` is broken...
-  - `IMGUR_CLIENT_ID` and `IMGUR_CLIENT_SECRET` are created when you register an app on ImGur.
-  - To obtain `IMGUR_REFRESH_TOKEN`, you must set a redirect URL in the Imgur app.
-This must be a secure website, but may just be imgur itself.
-Whenever you request access for the imgur app, you will be redirected to this URL and the refresh token will be in the URL encoded parameters (I think, this was a while ago).
+[this repository](https://github.com/densinh/minio-setup).
+You should create an account with access to the appropriate bucket. `MINIO_URL` and `MINIO_PUBLIC_URL` define the internal URL (within your docker environment) and the external URL (which is publicly accessible for anyone).
+I set it up this way so images can ONLY be uploaded either from within the docker environment (such as the cookbook), or from the Minio console.